risk-first/website/introduction/Introduction.md

 Welcome to the Risk-First Wiki.

 I've started this website because, on my career journey, I've noticed that the way I do things doesn't seem to match up with the way the books _say_ it should be done.
 And, I found this odd and wanted to explore it further.
 Hopefully, you, the reader, will find something of use in this.

-## A Really Short Overview

-I've worked on lots of different projects, using various different "methodologies" over the years: waterfall, XP, Scrum, Lean, and mixtures of all kinds in between.
-You can learn things from all of them - they all have something valuable to offer.
+First up, I'm going to introduce a simple model for thinking about risk.

 ## A Simple Scenario

-Lets for a moment forget about software completely, and think about _any endeavour at all_ in life.
+Lets for a moment forget about software completely, and think about _any endeavor at all_ in life.
 It could be passing a test, mowing the lawn or going on holiday.
 Choose something now.
 I'll discuss from the point of view of "cooking a meal for some friends", but you can play along with your own example.

 ### Goal In Mind